As with all investments, there are risks when investing in real estate that you should take into account:

 For additional information and a comprehensive overview of the main risks, please refer to the property-specific AFM information document.

-In the worst case scenario, when an investment property can no longer be made profitable, BRXS Properties will sell the property.
+In the worst case scenario, when an investment property can no longer be made profitable, the BRXS Group will sell the property.
 The proceeds of the sale will then first be used to pay off the mortgage and any associated sales costs.
 The remaining amounts will be distributed among the investors, which means that if the property is sold for a lower price than originally purchased, you could lose all or part of your investment.